 I don’t want to be a patient

 It’s very confusing and anxiety producing, being a patient in psychiatry.
-Add in psychology and, hell, you’re kind of caught up in a confusing disagreement of what illness is and whether there are ‘mental illnesses’ at all.
+Add in psychology and, hell, you’re kind of caught up in a confusing disagreement of what illness is and whether or not there are ‘mental illnesses’ at all.
 My own ‘diagnosis’ has changed over the years.
 Neurasthenia, panic attacks, generalised anxiety disorder, postnatal depression, adjustment disorder with depressive features, and now a type of bipolar called cyclothymia, apparently.
 This is common with all types of bipolar – usually taking around ten years from first contact with professionals to diagnosis.
 This was 16.

 I’m told ‘labels are bad’ and I’m told ‘diagnosis is good.’
 Opinions.
 The medical model.
 The Biopsychosocial Model.
 The Stress Vulnerability Model.
 Formulation.
 Lots of other models and words.
 Ignorance of agreed guidelines and evidence-based practice.
 We patients pick up on these disparities, though we may not be able to identify ‘what’ or articulate them – most especially during times of illness.

 The professional disagreements.
 Is it our fault?
 Or isn’t it?
 We have to help ourselves.
 We have to manage stress.
 Cognitive Behavioural Therapy seems to be the answer to almost everything!
 But hey, guess what?
 You’ve got to be in the right headspace to implement everything you’ve learnt – whilst cognitively deficient.
 There are other therapies but these are often hard to access or have long waiting lists.